-While hunting with any weapon, a person under 14 years old must be accompanied by his or her parent, legal guardian or other responsible person who is 21 years of age or older and who has been approved by the parent or guardian.
+While hunting with any weapon, a person age 13 or younger must be accompanied by his or her parent, legal guardian or other responsible person who is 21 years of age or older and who has been approved by the parent or quardian.

-A person at least 14 years old and under 16 years old must be accompanied by a person 21 years of age or older while hunting with any weapon.
+A person who is 14 or 15 years old must be accompanied by a person 21 years of age or older while hunting with any weapon.